Home

 GENERAL COMMENTS:

-Minneapolis wheat was up 3 3/4 cents.
+cents, September MIAX Minneapolis wheat was up 25 1/4 cents.

-For more free DTN information sent right to your email each morning - click here to sign up for DTN Snapshot.
+Get your local Cash Bids emailed to you each morning from DTN – click here to sign up for DTN Snapshot.

 Copyright DTN.
 All rights reserved.
 Disclaimer.